websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/developer-guide/style-book-token-definitions.md

 # Style Book Token Definitions

-Style Books gives options that are grouped into various categories that are defined per theme.
-Each of the options provided in each category is defined with a *token*.
+Style Books have options grouped into various categories that are defined per theme.
+Each options is defined with a *token*.
 The collection of all tokens defined for a theme is the *token definition*.

 When you assign a theme to your Site's Public Pages, the token definition included with that theme is used when creating a Style Book for the Site.

 ## Defining Tokens for Your Style Book

-Since the token definition is tied to your theme, each of the token definitions must correspond to a CSS variable contained within your theme module.
+Since the token definition is tied to your theme, token definitions must correspond to a CSS variable contained within your theme module.
 Specify the token definitions themselves in a `.json` file within your theme module's folder, named `frontend-token-definition.json`.

 ### Token Categories

-The tokens that define the options for configuring your Style Book are grouped into categories.
+Tokens defining the options for configuring your Style Book are grouped into categories.
 Each category appears as one of the options in the drop-down menu when you are editing your Style Book.

 ![Each of the options in the drop-down menu corresponds to one category of Style Book tokens.](./style-book-token-definitions/images/01.png)